JasonLocklin/Dissertation/VWM/Methods.md

 The coloured squares could appear in any one of 16 different locations in the vertical column.
 Following the memory sample, a blank delay, containing only the fixation cross, was displayed for 1000ms.
-Afterward, the probe display was presented.
-It consisted of the colour bar and black outlines of squares acting as placeholders, marking the locations of the previously presented memory sample (i.e., probes did not contain any colour information; figure \ref{fig_Ch1-task}) One of the placeholders was identified as the target by a bolded outline, distinguishing it from the non-targets (8 pixels vs. 4 pixels).
-Participants were asked to indicate, by external mouse input, the colour of the initial square indicated by the bolded placeholder (figure
+Afterword, the probe display was presented.
+It consisted of the colour bar and black outlines of squares acting as placeholders, marking the locations of the previously presented memory sample (i.e., probes did not contain any colour information; figure \ref{fig_Ch1-task}) One of the placeholders was identified as the target by a bolded outline, distinguishing it from the non-targets (A line thickness of 8 pixels vs. 4 pixels).
+Participants
+were asked to indicate, by external mouse input, the colour of the initial square indicated by the bolded placeholder (figure
 \ref{fig_Ch1-task}.
 Unlimited time was given, and the participant